 After moving back to Denver, Nicole continued to work in education – both at Denver Public Schools and a national nonprofit, The Future Project.
 However, she found that many of the problems she was seeking to solve in education were symptoms of larger societal issues that could only be solved by democracy.
 Nicole decided to bring her expertise in youth empowerment and deep commitment to social justice to New Era in 2019 as our Executive Director.

 Nicole strongly identifies as a Gryffindor, has a dog named Tonks, and owns a staple Hermione costume for whenever the moment is right.
 She is happiest when she is making Lebanese food (ask for her family hummus recipe) and adventuring outdoors.

 Tash believes that truly anti-racist policies are grounded in people’s needs.
 Her work as the political director is deeply rooted in coalition building, collaboration, and listening.
 A lot of the time that means getting out of the office and talking to people!
 Additionally, she is responsible for overseeing our issue campaigns and accountability work — including New Era’s legislative session program, issue campaigns, and c4 electoral targeting.

 Backed by a degree in History from CU-Boulder and a Master’s in public policy from the University of Denver, Tash came to New Era from Denver Councilwoman Candi CdeBaca’s office.
 In her previous roles, she’s worked on environmental justice, criminal justice, fiscal, and regulatory policies.

 Tash is re-learning what it means to have spare time after finishing graduate school and is most exited to catch up on living.

 Trish Hyde (she/her)

-Trish is currently working on her master’s in American political history at CU Denver.
-She is a passionate believer in the power of radical imagination and community.
-When she’s not reading for school, she enjoys cooking, reading (not for school), running, and taking pictures of her cats.
+Trish is currently working on her master’s in American political history at CU Denver (don’t ask about her thesis).
+She is a passionate believer in the power of radical imagination and community, both of which propel her to stay optimistic in this work, as do her cats who are very good boys.